inviwo/inviwo.github.io/pages/manual/manual-gettingstarted-build.md

 ---
 ## How to build Inviwo

+Inviwo uses CMake as build system and supports building on Windows with Visual Studio, MacOS with XCode, and Linux with Clang or GCC.
+We require the the compiler supports C++20.
+In most cases the latest version of AppleClang is the compiler with the least support so that dictates mostly what we require.
+The source code is hosted on [GitHub](https://github.com/inviwo/inviwo), and we recommend using [git](https://git-scm.com/) to clone the repository, since you can then easily update to the latest version, and you also get the needed git sub-modules.

+To acquire the dependencies, you can either use [vcpkg](https://github.com/microsoft/vcpkg), the bundled git sub-modules, or your system package manager.
+On Windows and MacOS we recommend vcpkg, on linux we recommend the system package manger primarily.

 ### Windows

+#### Compiler
+We recommend that you compile Inviwo on windows using a recent version [Visual Studio](https://visualstudio.microsoft.com/downloads/) (2022 or later).

-**Note:** Inviwo cannot be compiled with Visual Studio 2022 17.6.x due to a compiler [regression](https://developercommunity.visualstudio.com/t/Regression-176:-parameter-pack-expansio/10372131).
-Please upgrade to version 17.7.0 or later
+{% include note.html content="Inviwo cannot be compiled with Visual Studio 2022 17.6.x due to a compiler [regression](https://developercommunity.visualstudio.com/t/Regression-176:-parameter-pack-expansio/10372131).
+Please upgrade to version 17.7.0 or later" %}

+#### Git
+You will need a git client to acquire the source code.
+We strongly recommend using a graphical client such as [Fork](https://fork.dev) or [GitKraken](https://www.gitkraken.com/).
+Although a command line client such as [git bash](https://gitforwindows.org/) will also work.

+#### CMake
+You will need a recent version [CMake](https://cmake.org/download/), we recommend using the latest version.

 #### Dependencies
-You will need at least (we recommend using latest versions)
-- [CMake](https://cmake.org/download/) one of the latest versions.
-    Also add the cmake binary to your PATH.

 - [Qt binaries](https://qt.io/download-open-source/) >= 6.
     Make sure you get the build for the 64 bit version for you Visual Studio version.

-    A very fast way to install Qt is using the aqtinstall python package.
+    An other very fast way to install Qt is using the aqtinstall python package.
 Install the python package:

       pip install aqtinstall